 To view information about your website's uptime, open the Sites > Insight page.
-Under Site Health, the uptime graph displays your site's responsiveness over time, measured in milliseconds.
+Under Site Health, the uptime graph displays your website's responsiveness over time, measured in milliseconds.

-The graph displays your site's response with bars colored according to the response:
+The graph displays your website's response with bars colored according to the response:

 You can use the date pickers to change the start and end dates of the data presented in the graph.

 Getting more information about errors

 When the uptime service receives an error, a notification of the error is sent and displayed in the Insight notification list.
 The notification describes the type of error and possible causes.
 The following categories of errors are reported:

 - Site down.
 Here are some possible causes:

 - New code was deployed which may contain an error in the PHP that requires a code rollback.
 Check your PHP error logs for any fatal errors.

 - A new module was enabled and it has created an error condition on the website.
 Disable the module.

 - Caches were recently cleared and the website is hitting a memory limit when attempting to rebuild the cache.